ncatlab/nlab-content/pages/5/4/1/3/3145/content.md

-Michael Hopkins is a mathematician at Harvard University.
+Michael Jerome Hopkins is a mathematician at Harvard University.
+He got his PhD from Northwestern University in 1984, advised by [[Mark Mahowald]].

 * [website](http://www.harvardscience.harvard.edu/directory/researchers/michael-j-hopkins)